model-checking/cbmc-training/docs/src/cbmc/overview/unit-testing.md

 and we see that in the first step of this error trace the variable `x` is initialized to the integer value `x=-2147483547`.

-Well, that's not quite what we intended.
-We don't expect `quartile` to return 1 on every integer, just on integers in the first quartile.
+Well, that's not quite what we intended, but we don't expect `quartile` to return 1 on every integer, just on integers in the first quartile.
 We can constrain `x` to be an integer in the first quartile by adding an assumption to the unit test: